 You KNOW we had to give this a try because strobing is the new contouring!

 To fill in the base of your lashes with eyeliner in order to define your lash line and make your eyes look brighter.
 It’s one of those “no-makeup makeup” looks we love!
+You line the inner rims of your eyes, but you have to be gentle.

 While tightlining can be hard to do (without blinding yourself!), we’ve got some tips for you here!

 The lower part of your inner eyelid that is “wet” and leads to the tear duct.
 To add definition to any makeup look, this area is commonly lined with dark eyeliner.
 To make eyes appear bigger and more awake, use a white or flesh-toned eyeliner on your waterline!
+Just be gentle when applying product to your waterline, and always use a clean, hypoallergenic product.

 About the Author:Diana creates on-trend beauty content for Makeup.com readers.
 She stays up-to-date on the latest beauty news and product launches and tests every makeup item that comes through the door.
 As an employee of L’Oréal, Diana writes stories about beauty products across the entire brand portfolio.